vodh1/cyclic_graph/README.md

-# Graph Cycle Detection Program
+# Cuyugan Andrelee - Graph Cycle Detection Program

 This C++ program determines if a given graph (represented as a 2D adjacency matrix) is cyclic or not, and displays the vertices in the cycle if one exists.